Skip to Main Content

 • Add personal notes in the Research Notes field.

-• Use the Rating field to star important references (enable it by right clicking a column header).
+• Use the Rating field to star important references (enable it by selecting the right-control on a column header).

 • New imports appear here temporarily.